Crabbox docs

 • your test capacity lives on a private Proxmox VE cluster;

-• you want reusable local or lab infrastructure instead of public cloud VMs;
+• you want reusable lab infrastructure instead of public-cloud VMs;

 • your template already supports cloud-init and the QEMU guest agent.

-Use AWS, Azure, Google Cloud, or Hetzner when you need brokered shared-team leases.
-Use Static SSH when you already have a running host and do not want Crabbox to clone or delete VMs.
+Use AWS, Azure, Google Cloud, or Hetzner when you need brokered, cost-capped shared-team leases.
+Use the Static SSH provider when you already have a running host and do not want Crabbox to clone or delete VMs.

 Provider name: